-Some of the most effective ways to improve digestive health include eating regularly, staying hydrated, quitting smoking, cutting back on alcohol, lowering stress, meditating, adding fiber supplements, exercising more, and altering your diet to include high-fiber foods, probiotics, tea, bananas, avocados, artichokes, almonds, bran, spinach, tomatoes, berries, kimchi, ginger, cumin, cinnamon, and black pepper.
+The most effective ways to improve digestive health include eating regularly, staying hydrated, quitting smoking, cutting back on alcohol, lowering stress, and meditating.
+Also adding fiber supplements, exercising more, and altering your diet to include high-fiber foods, probiotics, tea, fruits, and vegetables is important.

 Table of Contents

-In our fast-paced modern world, it can be difficult to ensure that we take care of all aspects of health.
-Unfortunately, our diet is often the first thing that suffers when we are busy, overworked, stressed, or just lazy.
+In our fast-paced modern world, it can be difficult to ensure that we take care of all aspects of our health.
+Unfortunately, diet is often the first thing that suffers when we are busy, stressed or just lazy.
 Our digestive health is inevitably affected by this common oversight, which can lead to a wide variety of symptoms and conditions.
-If you’ve ever felt bloated or constipated, suffered from excessive gas and intestinal distress, experienced the pain of hemorrhoids, or have been diagnosed with a more serious gastrointestinal disorder, then paying closer attention to your digestive health is crucial.
+If you’ve ever felt bloated or constipated, suffered from excessive gas and intestinal distress, experienced the pain of hemorrhoids or have been diagnosed with a serious gastrointestinal disorder, then paying close attention to your digestive health is crucial.

-There are many ways that people can improve digestive health, and like many other parts of the body, the health of your digestive system is affected by physical, emotional, behavioral, dietary, and physiological factors.
-To ensure a healthy stomach and a high quality of life, you must consider all of these factors in your daily life.
-Let’s take a closer look at 20 helpful tips to improve digestive health.
+There are many ways to improve digestion and like many other parts of the body, the health of your digestive system is affected by physical, emotional, behavioral, dietary, and physiological factors.
+To ensure a healthy stomach, you must consider all of these factors in your daily life.

 Tips to Improve Digestive Health

-If you are trying to improve the health and efficiency of your stomach, probiotics (“good bacteria”) are a great place to start.
-By replenishing healthy bacteria in your stomach, you improve nutrient uptake and generally protect the stomach from bad bacteria and other pathogens that can seriously compromise your digestive system.
+If you are trying to improve the health and efficiency of your stomach, probiotics (“good bacteria”) are a great place to start with.
+By replenishing healthy bacteria in your stomach, you improve nutrient uptake and generally protect the stomach from bad bacteria and other pathogens that can compromise your digestive system.

-As with every health issue, it can be improved through exercise.
-Boosting your heart rate and getting a good sweat on will not only increase blood flow and stimulate the metabolism, but will also help regulate your hungry, burn good calories, improve muscle tone, and reduce obesity.
-All of these things can either directly impact your body or affect your dietary behavior.
+As with any health issue, it can be improved through exercise.
+Boosting your heart rate and getting a good sweat on will not only increase blood flow and stimulate the metabolism, but will also help regulate your hunger, burn good calories, improve muscle tone, and reduce obesity.

-Potassium is what bananas are so well known for, which is a vasodilator and an anti-inflammatory, both of which are good for digestive health, but it is also a good source of fiber, which is essential for digestion.
-Fiber helps to bulk up our stool and helps it move through the colon, thereby reducing constipation and keeping us regular.
+Bananas are well known for their potassium content, which is a vasodilator and an anti-inflammatory, both of which are good for digestive health.
+It is also a good source of fiber, which is essential for digestion.
+Fiber helps to bulk up the stool and move it through the colon, thereby reducing constipation.

-Smoking seems to be bad for every part of the body, and our digestive system is no different.
-Smoking has an astringent effect on the body, narrowing blood vessels and increasing the likelihood of inflammation; in the gut, this sort of effect can be very harmful, leading to heartburn, ulcers, and other intestinal complications.
+Smoking seems to be bad for every part of the body and our digestive system is no different.
+It has an astringent effect on the body by narrowing the blood vessels and increasing the likelihood of inflammation; this sort of effect can be very harmful and can lead to heartburn, ulcers, and other intestinal complications.

 As another fiber-rich substance, avocados are a cheap and nutrient-packed way to protect our stomach.
-Aside from the fiber, which stimulates peristaltic motion and reduces inflammation in the gut, avocados are also full of other antioxidants that protect the digestive system and the rest of the body.
+Aside from fiber, which stimulates peristaltic motion and reduces inflammation in the gut, avocados are full of antioxidants that protect the digestive system.

-There’s nothing wrong with going out for a night of relaxation and some pints, but alcohol, particularly in excess, can do a real number of your stomach.
-Not only can excessive alcohol intake promote vomiting, but can also cause inflammation of the stomach, heartburn, and general intestinal distress.
+There’s nothing wrong with going out for a night of relaxation and some pints, but alcohol, particularly in excess, can do massive harm to your stomach.
+Excessive alcohol intake not only promotes vomiting, but also causes inflammation in the stomach, heartburn, and general intestinal distress.

 Spinach contains some insoluble fiber, which is the less optimal of the two fibers (the other being soluble), but it can still act as a bulking agent if you are suffering from diarrhea.
 Also, the high lutein content is broken down during digestion and helps protect the rest of the body thanks to its high antioxidant capacity.